qubole/presto-kinesis/README.md

 > This connector is Read-Only connector.
 It can only fetch data from kinesis streams, but can not create streams or push data into the al ready existing streams.

-Please refer to the wiki pages for how to install and configure the connector.
+Please refer to the [wiki] (https://github.com/snarayananqubole/presto-kinesis/wiki/Overview) for how to install and configure the connector.
 This README will show how to build the connector jar file.